Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**Treasury Mint**</green>

-TreasuryMint function can only be called by Kine treasury account, will mint kUSD to Kine vault account to keep kUSD total supply synced with the total value of synthetic assets of Kine trading system.
+TreasuryMint function can only be called by Kine Exchange treasury account (see `Kaptain`), will mint kUSD to Kine vault to keep kUSD total supply synced with the total value of synthetic assets of Kine Exchange.

 ```solidity
 function treasuryMint(uint amount) external onlyTreasury
 ```

 - `msg.sender`: The treasury account of Kine system.
-- `amount`: The increased value of synthetic assets of Kine off-chain trading system.
+- `amount`: The increased value of synthetic assets of Kine Exchange.

 <span style="color:green">**Treasury Burn**</green>

-TreasuryBurn function can only be called by Kine treasury account, will burn kUSD from Kine vault account to keep kUSD total supply synced with the total value of synthetic assets of Kine trading system.
+TreasuryBurn function can only be called by Kine treasury account (see `Kaptain`), will burn kUSD from Kine vault to keep kUSD total supply synced with the total value of synthetic assets of Kine Exchange.

 ```solidity
 function treasuryBurn(uint amount) external onlyTreasury
 ```

 - `msg.sender`: The treasury account of Kine system.
-- `amount`: The decreased value of synthetic assets of Kine off-chain trading system.
+- `amount`: The decreased value of synthetic assets of Kine Exchange.

 <span style="color:green">**KeyEvents**</green>